 Genesis 2:24 takes place after Eve has been presented to Adam, and he says, "Bone of my bones, flesh of my flesh,"

 Genesis 2:24 Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.

-Now this has been called the "leave and cleave" verse.
-The bible shows that there should be a definite break between life as a child, and life as an adult spouse; or, life under one's father and mother's household to the formation of new household—a new unit.
+This has been called the "leave and cleave" verse.
+The Bible shows that there should be a definite break between life as a child, and life as an adult spouse; or, life under one's father and mother's household to the formation of new household—a new unit.

 The newly married couple, according to this verse should set up a house on their own, because to do otherwise confuses the roles and responsibilities that God is trying to work out in this relationship.
-If a man is under his father and mother, he can't be the head of his own house.
-He can't really be a head to his wife.
-And the wife, let's say in her parent's home with her husband, has divided loyalties.
+If a man is under his father and mother, he cannot be the head of his own house.
+He cannot really be a head to his wife.
+And the wife, let us say in her parent's home with her husband, has divided loyalties.
 Who is really the head?
 Her husband?
 Or her father?

-So it is very clear that for the marriage to work best, the couple should not stay in the home of their parents, because it doesn't produce the intended relationship.
+It is very clear that for the marriage to work best, the couple should not stay in the home of their parents, because it does not produce the intended relationship.
 Now, if there is some sort of hardship, and the couple must stay with the parents for a short time, that is one thing.
 But, for the most part, a newly married couple should set up their own household.